jakka351/GameTelemetryInterface/README.md

 ##

 # Obtaining Telemetry
-Handshake with the AC Servere to provide identifiers, followed by subscribing to telemtery updates.
+Using UDP, a python script is able to Handshake with the AC Servere to provide it identifiers, followed by subscribing to telemtery updates.
+The telemetry data can then be recieved in python and manipulated as necessary to data bytes for a CAN message.

 # CAN Interface
 Raspbery Pi 4 with a PiCAN Dual CAN hat.
+The pi is setup with socketcan which provides CANbus on can0 and can1 as network interfaces.
+The script then uses the python-CAN library to interface with socketcan and provide CAN comms.

 # Simulator
 ![image](https://github.com/user-attachments/assets/793c572d-3482-41c1-83b1-e0e08f803cd5)